LispEngineer/stm-midi-poc1-sw/README.md

   instruction prefetch enabled (supposedly only for TCM), ART accelerator enabled (supposedly only for TCM)
   * Main loops per millisecond: 194-211
+* I-Cache and D-Cache enabled, but no special code for DMA management due to using only 64kB DTCM
+  * Main loops per millisecond: 243-260

 Conclusion:
-* As far as I can tell, these are basically all the same once the I-Cache is enabled.
+* As far as I can tell, the I-Cache enabled, D-Cache disabled are basically all the same once the I-Cache is enabled.
 * So, enable the I-Cache when using the AXI Flash interface.
+* The D-Cache enabled adds another 20-25% performance at seemingly no cost.

 MPU:
 * Disabling the MPU seems to make no difference to performance.